Galigeo/Galigeo-PrintServer/README.md

 Find below an example that overrides default config:

-docker run --rm -p 3000:3000 *--log-driver local --log-opt max-size=10m --log-opt max-file=3 --log-opt compress=false* galigeo-print-server
+docker run  -p 3000:3000 *--log-driver local --log-opt max-size=10m --log-opt max-file=3 --log-opt compress=false* galigeo-print-server

 ### B - **How to get the log driver** used by galigeo-print-server container ?